wp-plugins/formidable/readme.txt

 * Fixed naming so plugin info and change log links are correct on plugins page
 * Updated default submit button HTML to include [frmurl] for a dynamic url
 * Added nonce fields and checking for increased security
+* Switched to placeholder with IE fallback for those using HTML5
 * Updated duplicate entry checking for more accuracy
 * Added French translation
 * PRO: Added option to save drafts